 Untitled (90-7 Bernstein) (1990) is one such work, comprised of ten boxes of red anodised aluminium and transparent plexiglass.
 Made of industrial materials, Judd's 'stacks' demonstrate his foundational interest in the formal properties of colour, material, form, and space.

 Other formats, which Judd developed simultaneously such as his 'Progressions'–a horizontal equivalent–and freestanding box-like forms, follow these same minimalist and industrial design principles as his 'Stacks'.
 This foundation he continued to build on in sculpture until his passing in 1994.

 Judd described his own works as 'the simple expression of complex thought.'
 Such complex thought was also manifested in the essays that the artist would produce throughout his life.
-A seminal text still widely referenced today, his 'Specific Objects' essay was published in Arts Yearbook 8 in 1965.
-It proposed a painting-sculpture hybrid that reflected his own development in thinking about the two media as well the similar process of conceptual expansion that was contemporaneously occurring for his peers.
+His, still widely referenced seminal essay 'Specific Objects', published in Arts Yearbook 8 in 1965, proposed a painting-sculpture hybrid that reflected his own development in thinking about the two media as well the similar process of conceptual expansion that was contemporaneously occurring for his peers.
 Negating the artists direct involvement

 Pertinent to Judd's practice was a consideration of how a sculpture could exist in a space and how viewers could navigate around it.
 This interest in spatial dynamics extended to an innovative architecture and design practice.

 In the late 1960s the artist designed small shelters in Baja California that would influence his later designs for buildings in Marfa and Europe.

 In the 1970s he also began designing furniture for his various residences.
 Pieces such as Corner Chair 15, designed in 1984, make clear that the artist brought the angularity and refined craftsmanship of his sculptures to the other spheres of his practice as well.